Zeev Farbman

-Zeev Farbman (זאב פרבמן; born September 9, 1979) is an Israeli entrepreneur and the CEO and co-founder of Lightricks.
+Zeev Farbman (זאב פרבמן; born September 9, 1979) is an Israeli businessman.
+He is a co-founder of Lightricks, a software development company.

 Early life and education

 Zeev Farbman was born in Zaporizhia on September 9, 1979.
-He grew up in Yukutia, Russia.
-He immigrated to Netanya, Israel when he was 13.
-He received his PhD from Hebrew University of Jerusalem in Computer Science and was under the guidance of Prof. Dani Leshinski and Prof. Raanan Fattal.
+He grew up in Yukutia, Russia, before immigrating to Netanya, Israel when he was 13.
+He graduated from Hebrew University of Jerusalem with a PhD in Computer Science.

-Most of his research focused on computational photography and published at ACM Transactions on Graphics at SIGGRAPH conference.
-At Hebrew University, he wrote a paper on Diffusion maps for edge-aware image editing.
-His research on tone mapping of HDR images was implemented in MATLAB (tonemapfarbman).
-He left academia to co-found Lightricks along with Nir Pochter, Yaron Inger, Amit Goldstein and Itai Tsiddon.

 Lightricks

-The company began in two apartments, but has since moved into the Hebrew University campus and opened offices in Haifa.
-They also have sites outside of Israel, in London, Chicago, and New York City.
-Farbman believes his role is to lead the team of developers, designers and researchers building apps that give users creative license to produce their own visual material.
+As a software development company in Jerusalem, Lightricks has been noted by media reports as a startup from outside Tel Aviv.

 Pictures of a sleeping Farbman went viral when they were turned into memes.

 Personal

-In his spare time, he practices Brazilian Jiu-Jitsu.
+In his spare time, Farbman practices Brazilian Jiu-Jitsu.